SLU Construction & Development

 Fairview Bridge Replacement

 The Fairview Bridge was built more than 65 years ago and needs replacement.
 Located on the southeast shore of Lake Union near the 1200 block of Fairview Ave N, the bridge is next to the historic Lake Union Steam Plant building.
+The Fairview Ave N Bridge Replacement Project team has been working to secure necessary permits to begin construction.
+Construction will now start in fall 2018.
+Construction is still anticipated to last 15 months.

 Each Construction Hub has a dedicated resource who meets regularly with stakeholders, contractors and partner agencies to identify potential right of way conflicts and proactively resolve issues.
 The Coordinator also addresses emergent concerns, coordinating interagency responses to stakeholder issues in real time.